High Flux Isotope Reactor: History

-Technical Description of HFIR
+Technical description

 HFIR is a beryllium-reflected, light-water-cooled and -moderated, flux-trap type reactor that uses highly enriched uranium fuel.
 The preliminary conceptual design of the reactor was based on the "flux trap" principle, where the reactor core consists of an annular region of fuel surrounding an unfueled moderating region or "island".
 Such configuration permits fast neutrons leaking from the fuel to be moderated in the island and so gives a region of very high thermal-neutron flux at the center of the island.
 This reservoir of thermalized neutrons is "trapped" within the reactor, making it available for isotope production.
 The large flux of neutrons in the reflector outside the fuel of such a reactor may be tapped by extending empty "beam" tubes into the reflector, allowing neutrons to be beamed into experiments outside the reactor shielding.
-Finally, a variety of holes in the reflector may be provided in which to irradiate materials for experiments or isotope production.
+A variety of holes in the reflector may be provided in which to irradiate materials for experiments or isotope production.